threefoldfoundation/www_tfnow/content/docs/how-threefold-now/index.md

 - You'll see solutions organized into various categories.
 - Simply choose the solution you want to launch from the menu.
-- You'll need to log in through 3Bot Connect, an authenticator for the ThreeFold Now Marketplace.
+- You'll need to log in through ThreeFold Connect, an authenticator for the ThreeFold Now Marketplace.
-- You can find more on 3Bot Connect [here](https://manual.threefold.io/#/3botconnect_install).
+- You can find more on ThreeFold Connect [here](https://manual.threefold.io/#/3botconnect_install). <<< CHANGE THIS!

 ## Next, use the guided setup to create your solution